 TABLE OF CONTENTS

-- Parietal bone of Ox are placed on the posterior and lateral aspects of the cranium.
+- The parietal bones of the ox are located on the posterior and lateral aspects of the cranium.

-- They are fused to each other and with the inter-parietal and squamous part of occipital before birth.
+- They are fused to each other and to the interparietal and squamous part of the occipital bone before birth.

-- Each is made up of a posterior part and a lateral part.
+- Each parietal bone consists of a posterior part and a lateral part.

-- The posterior parts of the two sides form the posterior wall of the temporal fossa.
+- The posterior parts of both sides form the posterior wall of the temporal fossa.

-- The frontal sinus extends into the parietals.
+- The frontal sinus extends into the parietal bones.

 Horse

-- They are located on the dorsal aspect of the skull and form the roof of the cranium.
+- The parietal bones of the horse are located on the dorsal aspect of the skull and form the roof of the cranium.

 - The external parietal crest is median in position above but bifurcates below to join the frontal crest on either side.

-- The internal face presents along its internal border, inter-parietal crest.
+- The internal surface presents, along its internal border, the interparietal crest.

-- The posterior border meets the occipital and curves inward and with the temporal forms the parieto-temporal canal.
-It is not excavated to form frontal sinus.
+- The posterior border meets the occipital bone and curves inward; together with the temporal bone, it forms the parieto-temporal canal.
+The parietal is not excavated to form a frontal sinus.

 Dog

-- It is rhomboid in outline and is located as in the horse.
+- The parietal of the dog is rhomboid in outline and is located as in the horse.

-- It is extensive and form the greater part of the roof of the cranial cavity.
+- It is extensive and forms the greater part of the roof of the cranial cavity.

 Fowl

-- It is situated on the posterior part of the skull and forms part of the roof of the cranium.
+- The parietal of the fowl is situated on the posterior part of the skull and forms part of the roof of the cranium.

-- It is included between the supra-occipital, frontal and temporal.
+- It is positioned between the supraoccipital, frontal, and temporal bones.